 Where to Stay in Austin: Best Areas & Hotels

-Austin's Four Seasons Hotel lives up to its reputation as a top luxury hotel, with extras like twice-daily housekeeping, children's activities and babysitting, a saltwater pool, and an excellent concierge.
+The Four Seasons Hotel Austin lives up to its reputation as a top luxury hotel in Austin, with extras like twice-daily housekeeping, children's activities and babysitting, a saltwater pool, and an excellent concierge.
 The hotel's garden-filled grounds are adjacent to the Lady Bird Lake Hike & Bike Trail and are across the water from the Statesman Bat Observation Center.

 The gorgeous rooftop pool at the W Austin is an ideal place to relax, cool off, and sunbathe, while those who prefer the A/C can get snug on a comfy couch in the record room and listen to one of the hundreds of vinyl albums available.
 This hotel is next door to the famous Austin City Limits and just two blocks from the water and the Willie Nelson statue.